Eleus-2008/ToDoApp/README.md

 ## Description:
 Classic task manager with authentification and synchronization capabilities
 ## Functionality:
-- Add, change and remove tasks` lists
+- Add, change and remove task lists
 - Add, change and remove tasks
-- Set task`s date, time and repeat condition
+- Set task date, time and repeat conditions
-- Register, login and logout _(in progress)_
+- Register, login and logout
+- Use guest mode
 - Synchronize your tasks with online storage _(in progress)_